mdominijanni/inferno/docs/zoo/learning-stdp.md

 *Note:*

 Where $\gamma$ is positive, training is Hebbian when $A_+$ is positive and $A_-$ is negative.
 When the sign of $A_+$ or $A_-$ is positive, the weights are potentiated, and when negative, the weights are depressed.
 The former is applied on a postsynaptic spike and the latter on a presynaptic spike.

+### Description
+This is equivalent to [MSTDP](#modulated-spike-timing-dependent-plasticity-mstdp) except the trace of what would have been the update term, the eligibility, is used instead.
+This has an exponential smoothing effect on the value of the weights.
+See the [Florian STDP](<examples/florian-stdp:Florian STDP>) example for a visual comparison.

 ### References
 1. [10.1162/neco.2007.19.6.1468](https://florian.io/papers/2007_Florian_Modulated_STDP.pdf)